wardy-t/simpsons-prop-lab/README.md

 8. Type `ls` to verify that a `node_modules/` folder has appeared which contains the installed packages.
 9. Type `code .` to open up the react project in VSCode
 10. Inside VSCode, open up the VSCode terminal (View->Terminal or Ctrl+backtick)
+<marquee>NOTE: This code is using some old code (it was created using "CRA" which people used before "Vite" existed.
+So teh way to run it is different:</marquee>
 11. Type `npm start` to run your react frontend.
 (If you have errors, try `npm audit fix` before `npm start`)
-13. On your browser, react may automatically open up localhost:3000.
+12. On your browser, react may automatically open up localhost:3000.
 If not, you may have to do that yourself. (<strong>Note:</strong> Although react tooling uses `npm` and `package.json` and the node environment, we are NOT creating a server/doing backend work.
 All your react work is frontend code that runs on a browser.)

 You should see something that looks like the screenshot above.